shixin-guo/meeting-copliot/presentation_script.md

-# AI Meeting Copilot - Feature Presentation Script
+# AI Meeting Copilot
-*Revolutionizing Meetings with AI-Powered Intelligence*

 ---

 ## Opening: The Meeting Revolution

 Welcome everyone!
-Today I'm excited to present **AI Meeting Copilot** - a revolutionary platform that transforms every aspect of your meeting experience through the power of artificial intelligence.
+Today I'm excited to present **AI Meeting Copilot** - a  platform that workflow every aspect of your meeting experience through the power of artificial intelligence.

 Imagine having an intelligent assistant that not only joins your meetings but actively helps you prepare, participate, and follow up with unprecedented efficiency.
 That's exactly what we've built.